input-output-hk/ouroboros-phalanx-protocol/CPS/Readme.md

 2. **Simulating the resulting slot leader distribution** over the target window $w_T$.
 3. **Evaluating the strategic benefit** of choosing this $\eta$ nonce for their attack objectives.

-The number of grinding attempts an adversary can make is constrained by their **grinding power** $g$, and is bounded by:
+The number of grinding attempts an adversary can make is constrained by their **grinding potential** $g$, and is upper-bounded by:

 ```math
 g \leq 2^{X_A(w)}